 Rangiroa is part of the Tuamotu Archipelago, one of the five that make up French Polynesia.
 The Tuamotus form the largest chain of coral atolls in the entire world.
 Dotted with 78 atolls, less than 16,000 people live in an area that stretches the South Pacific over a distance that roughly equals the size of Western Europe!
 But wait, what the heck is an atoll?

 Welcome to the exciting world of geology!

 Back to the Tuamotus now.
-Where its first Polynesian settlers came from and when, is still a big mystery.
-Some say they came over from the Society Islands following local conflict in paradise, and some say they came over from the distant Marquesas Islands, en route to colonizing the Gambier and Easter Islands.
+Where its first Polynesian settlers came from and when is still a big mystery.
+Some say they came over from the Society Islands following local conflict in paradise, and some say they came over from the distant Marquesas Islands, en route to colonizing the Gambier Islands and Easter Island.
 But unlike the Polynesians, Europeans didn’t find the Tuamotus all that interesting.
 After all, aside from coconuts, hardly anything edible grows around here.
-There are no underground fresh water reservoirs and if you don’t collect the rainwater – you’re screwed!
+There are no underground freshwater reservoirs and if you don’t collect the rainwater – you’re screwed!
 But wait – on come the French, who did find one use for the huge atolls…

 Here’s a riddle for you